rherranzg/Hermes/README.md

 This project is its very early days, there are a lot of work to do yet :)

-## Set up a new Lambda Function.

-You need to do some manual steps before start.

-- Access to Lambda service in your AWS console.
-- Click on "Create a Lambda function".
-- Select "lambda-canary" template.
-This template say that you are going to use python as programming languaje, .and you are also using Lambda as a scheduling event.
-- Choose a name for your scheduled event.
-- Write a [relevant] description.
-- Select the time which your function will be executed (1 hour is enough for most of the cases).
-- Click Next.
-- Select a Name for your function.
-Something like 'LambdaCron', to be original :)
-- Write a [relevant] description.
-- The Runtime must be python2.7
-- Copy&Paste the code in lambdaCron.py in the textarea below.
-- Create a role for this lambda function with two policies attached: one with lambdaCronEC2.json permissions and another one with lambdaCronEBS.json.
-Associate them to lambda function.
-- Default values for the advanced settings should fit.
-Maybe increment timeout to 30 secs...

 ## Usage

 You must write a proper tag in resources in order to perform some administrator task, such as stop or start an instance, generate a snapshot from an EBS, etc.